bluescarni/piranha/doc/concepts.rst

    This concept is satisfied if an instance of type ``T`` can be constructed from a set of arguments of types ``Args...``, as established by the standard ``std::is_constructible`` type trait.

+.. cpp:concept:: template <typename T> piranha::DefaultConstructible

+   This concept is satisfied if an instance of type ``T`` can be constructed from an empty set of arguments, as established by the standard ``std::is_default_constructible`` type trait.

 .. cpp:concept:: template <typename From, typename To> piranha::Convertible